Featurizing Koopman Mode Decomposition For Robust Forecasting: Experiments

 \subsection{Cell signaling dynamics}

 In a real-world data-driven setting, complex and potentially noisy temporal outputs derived from measurement may not obey a simple underlying ODE or live on a low-dimensional dynamical attractor.
-Information contained by internal signaling pathways within living cells is likely one such example, as it is both complex and subject to noisy temporal outputs arising from properties of the system itself and experimental sources.
+Information contained by internal signaling pathways within living cells is one such example, being complex and subject to noisy temporal outputs arising from properties of the system itself and experimental sources.

-With these considerations in mind, we next apply our method to dynamic signaling activity in cancer cells to assess its performance.
-Here we show that our methods enable the forward prediction of single-cell signaling activity from past knowledge in a system where signaling is highly variable from cell-to-cell and over time\cite{davies2020systems}.
-The extracellular signal‑regulated kinases (ERK) signaling pathway is critical for perception of cues outside of cells, and for translation of these cues into cellular behaviors such as changes in cell shape, proliferation rate, and phenotype\cite{copperman2023morphodynamical}.
+With this in mind, we next apply FKMD to dynamic signaling activity in cancer cells to assess its performance.
+We show that our methods enable the forward prediction of single-cell signaling activity from past knowledge in a system where signaling is highly variable from cell to cell and over time\cite{davies2020systems}.
+The extracellular signal‑regulated kinases (ERK) signaling pathway is critical for the perception of cues outside of cells and for translation of these cues into cellular behaviors such as changes in cell shape, proliferation rate, and phenotype\cite{copperman2023morphodynamical}.
 Dynamic ERK activity is monitored via the nuclear or cytoplasmic localization of the fluorescent reporter (Figure~\ref{fig:cells}A).
 We track single-cells through time in the live-cell imaging yielding single-cell ERK activity time series (Figure~\ref{fig:cells}C).
-The first 72 hours of single-cell trajectories serve as the training set to estimate the Koopman operator, and we withhold the final 18 hours of the single-cell trajectories to test the forward predictive capability.
-The raw ERK activity trajectories on their own yield no predictive capability via standard Kernel DMD methods, but our iterative procedure to extract the Mahalanobis matrix leads to a coordinate rescaling which couples signaling activity across delay times (Figure~\ref{fig:cells}B,D) and enables a forward prediction of ERK activity across the testing window (Figure~\ref{fig:cells}D).
+The first 72 hours of single-cell trajectories serve as the training set to estimate the Koopman operator, and we withhold the final 18 hours of the single-cell trajectories to test the predictive capability of FKMD.
+The raw ERK activity trajectories on their own yield no predictive capability via standard Kernel DMD methods, but our iterative procedure to extract the matrix $\Mb$ leads to a coordinate rescaling which couples signaling activity across delay times (Figure~\ref{fig:cells}B,D) and enables a forward prediction of ERK activity across the testing window (Figure~\ref{fig:cells}D). {Many higher-frequency changes in ERK activity appear stochastic and are not forecasted, but the FKMD method reveals a slow ($\sim 8$ hours) and predictable component to the ERK signaling activity (Figure~\ref{fig:cells}C).}